 4. Banana sprayer

-10 points for those who will notice a banana sign on many buildings in Cologne!
+10 points for those who notice a banana sign on many buildings in Cologne!
 They are literally everywhere!

 His banana stencil pieces eventually became well known and now some museums even draw a banana on their door themselves.
 The inventor of the “banana evaluation” went to court and proved that it is his trademark and only he has the right to leave the banana signature!